 - Analyze the data.
 So you have the survey results, now what?
 Analyze the data and identify the themes that are the most directly impactful to your business.
 Take it one step further and enrich your understanding with qualitative research.
 Carefully select a small group of participants that are most representative of your target audience and conduct one-on-one in-depth interviews to uncover why they do what they do.
 The more you can talk to architects directly, the more you’ll begin to see themes emerge, which will inform the development of a persona.

 Building meaningful architect personas can mean the difference between success and failure.
-Taking the time to develop a persona allows you to gain deeper insight into the mind of the architect and better inform your marketing strategy to drive specification.
+Taking the time to develop a persona allows you to gain deeper insight into the mind of the architect and better inform your marketing strategy to drive product design specification.